-Who needs an oral cancer screening?
+Who needs an oral cancer screening in Houston?

 Why is an oral cancer screening necessary?

-What does an oral cancer screening involve?
+What does an Oral Cancer Screening involve?

 Before the visual part of the exam, the patient must take out all removable dental appliances to show every area.
 Your dentist will use a light and mirror to see inside the nose and mouth, as well as a tongue depressor to hold down the tongue and look at the back of the mouth.
-The physical aspect of the oral cancer screening occurs either after or during the visual exam.
+The physical aspect of the screening occurs either after or during the visual exam.
 After, the dentist will touch the head and cheeks, around the jaw, under the chin, and in the mouth to feel for abnormal lumps or masses.

-3. Ears and nose: During your oral cancer screening, we will do a thorough nasal examination, including touching the external nose overlying the sinuses for any unusual symptoms.
-Hearing should be tested by talking with you during the physical exam and assessing the state of your acoustic nerve.
+- Eyes: Any swelling of the eye area should be recorded and is a possible sign of a tumor.
+Drainage from your lacrimal system may be a sign of an obstructing mass in the maxillary sinus, nose, or facial soft tissue.
+Ears and nose: During your oral cancer screening, we will do a thorough nasal examination, including touching the external nose overlying the sinuses for any unusual symptoms.
+Your hearing should be tested by talking with you during the physical exam and assessing the state of your acoustic nerve.

-4. Neck: You will be positioned at the dentist’s eye level, and they will palpate the neck with both hands, comparing both sides of your neck while checking for signs of enlarged lymph nodes.
+- Neck: You will be positioned at the dentist’s eye level, and they will palpate the neck with both hands, comparing both sides of your neck while checking for signs of enlarged lymph nodes.
 During the neck portion of your oral cancer screening, the jugular is examined first, then the region underneath the jaw, and down to the collarbone area.

-5. Lips: Your lips should be evaluated with the mouth open and closed, checking for any irregularities in symmetry, color, or texture.
+- Lips: Your lips should be evaluated with the mouth open and closed, checking for any irregularities in symmetry, color, or texture.
 First, your dentist will flip the lower lip and inspect the inside surface.
 This area should be smooth and similar in color.

-6. Tongue: During the intraoral part of your oral cancer screening, the dentist will ask you to stick out your tongue and move it back and forth.
+- Tongue: During the intraoral part of your oral cancer screening, the dentist will ask you to stick out your tongue and move it back and forth.
 It should move easily and fully to both sides without spasming.
 The dentist will check for any masses, ulcers, or swelling.

-7. Floor of the mouth: The dentist will insert gauze to dry out this part for easier inspection.
+- The floor of the mouth: The dentist will insert gauze to dry out this part for easier inspection.
 Next, the dentist will insert a gloved finger beneath the tongue, palpate the glands in this region with both hands, checking for any abnormalities.
 This is one of the most common places for mouth cancer to occur.